MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-ad-aad-built-in-security-groups.md

 <a name='add-azure-ad-user-or-group-to-a-built-in-security-group'></a>

-## Add Microsoft Entra user or group to a built-in security group
+## Add a Microsoft Entra group to a built-in security group

 > [!NOTE]
 > To enable the **Project Permissions Settings Page** preview page, see [Enable preview features](../../project/navigation/preview-features.md).